18b9007/code_refactoring/refactoring_02/refactoring_video_02.md

 If the code is already as clear as a method, then there is no need to extract it.

 ## Working with local variables
-Giveen a 7-line code using the local variable (double average):
+Given a 7-line code which uses local variable:
 ```Java
 double average 0.0;
 double[] dashTimes = {4.36, 4.39, 4.41};